 Our blog is now six months old, and we have 40 articles published.
 In January, we put out seven new blog posts.
-SEMrush is a fantastic tool we use to optimize our SEO do keyword research, and it also helps us track some key performance indicators.
+SEMrush is a fantastic tool we use to optimize our SEO and do keyword research, and it also helps us track some key performance indicators.

 last month.
 When relevant websites with a higher domain authority than yours link back to your website, that helps build your own domain authority.

 Our Moz Domain Authority has stayed the same at seven.

 Our Alexa score has gone up 32% and now sits at 190,740.
 Our Alexa score in the United States ranks around 77,000, up 34% from December.

 Our Google Search impressions have gone down 4%, but we still show an increase in traffic, which would cause me to look at our click-through rate and direct and referral traffic.
 So come, down to the click-through rate, it has indeed gone up 15%.